 The LTC4162's battery charger is based on a very efficient synchronous step down switching regulator.
 As with any modern battery charger, the LTC4162 incorporates both constant-current and constant-voltage feedback control loops to prevent overcharging.
-The switching charger can charge 6V, 12V, 18V or 24V lead-acid batteries.
+The switching charger can charge either a single cell or a battery of up to eight series Lithium-Ion/Polymer cells.

 Normal charging begins with a constant current until the battery reaches its target voltage.
-The charge current is determined by the combination of the sense resistor, R{SNSB}, placed in series with the inductor and the servo control voltage set by charge_current_setting.
+The charge current is determined by the combination of the sense resistor, RSNSB, placed in series with the inductor and the servo control voltage set by either icharge jeita 2 through icharge\jeita\6 with en\jeita set or just charge\current setting if en jeita is cleared.
 An internal soft-start algorithm ramps up the charge current setting from zero to its present setting.
 Once the battery voltage reaches the programmed voltage limit the constant-current control loop hands off to the constant-voltage control loop.
-The final battery voltage is set with vcharge_setting.
-CELLS0 and CELLS1 provide a charge voltage multiplier so that 6V, 12V, 18V or 24V batteries can be charged.
+The final battery voltage is set with the combination of either vcharge\jeita\2 through vcharge\jeita\6 with en\jeita set or with just vcharge setting if en jeita is cleared.
+The cell count, controlled by the CELLSO and CELLS1 pins, is a charge voltage multiplier so that multiple series cells can be charged.

-The charge current is given by:
+If en\jeita is set, the charge current is given by the expression: